 However, as this method relies on other companies setting or improving their targets, as explained in Section 6.3.3.1, the engagement targets will naturally take some time to deliver GHG emissions reduction.
-Therefore, an engagement target of up to five years could then be seen to be similar in timeframe to a medium-term non-engagement target.
+Therefore, an engagement target of up to five years could then be seen as a similar timeframe to a medium-term non-engagement target.

-Therefore, the CDP-WWF Temperature Scoring method adds five years to all targets based on SBTi engagement methods to enable this method to treat them as medium-term targets and therefore allow companies with assets and activities with engagement targets in their portfolios to set relevant medium-term targets.
+Therefore, the CDP-WWF Temperature Scoring Methodology adds five years to all targets based on SBTi engagement methods to enable this method to treat them as mediumterm targets and therefore allow companies with assets and activities with engagement targets in their portfolios to set relevant medium-term targets.

-Currently, the CDP-WWF Temperature Scoring method only makes this exception for this engagement method.
+Currently, the CDP-WWF Temperature Scoring Methodology only makes this exception for this engagement method.

 6.4.
-Multiple scope 3 targets
+Multiple Scope 3 targets

-Some companies publish multiple targets for scope 3 GHG emissions.
-This can take the shape of an overall scope 3 target alongside separate targets for certain scope 3 categories, e.g., where the company has significant GHG emissions, or the company wants to set a specific target for a specific category.
+Some companies publish multiple targets for Scope 3 GHG emissions.
+This can take the shape of an overall ('headline') Scope 3 target alongside separate targets for certain Scope 3 categories, e.g., where the company has significant GHG emissions or the company wants to set a specific target for a specific category.

-There are also cases where there are multiple targets for a single scope 3 category.
-This is more common for scope 3 category 15, investments.
-Targets by FIs validated by the SBTi often use this approach, sometimes without a headline scope 3 target that includes all S3 targets.
-Often boundary coverage for the individual categories is not published, nor is current or baseline GHG emissions for the categories.
-Scope 3 category 15 targets are also often engagement targets, instead of based on GHG emissions.
+There are also cases where there are multiple targets for a single Scope 3 category.
+This is more common for Scope 3 category 15, 'Investments'.
+Targets by financial institutions validated by the SBTi often use this approach, sometimes without a headline Scope 3 target that includes all Scope 3 targets.
+Often boundary coverage for the individual categories is not published, nor are current or baseline GHG emissions for the categories.
+Scope 3 category 15 targets are also often engagement targets, instead of being based on GHG emissions.
 This creates several issues for the company scoring.

-- It becomes difficult to use the target criteria waterfall to select a target for scoring, as there are several targets of the same vintage for the same scope and even for the same category. - As boundary coverage and GHG data often is not available it becomes difficult to weight multiple scope 3 targets to one headline scope 3 target. - Engagement targets are often stated as aligning portfolio coverage or temperature score of a part of a portfolio to a certain coverage or temperature score targets.
-This is very different compared to the GHG emissions reduction targets mostly used for scope 1 and 2 targets, both absolute and intensity targets.
+- It becomes difficult to use the target criteria waterfall (see Section 6.3) to select a target for scoring, as there are several targets of the same vintage for the same scope and even for the same category. - As boundary coverage and GHG data is often not available it becomes difficult to weight multiple Scope 3 targets to one headline Scope 3 target. - Engagement targets are often stated as aligning portfolio coverage or the temperature score of a part of a portfolio to a certain coverage or temperature score targets.
+This is very different compared with the GHG emissions reduction targets mostly used for Scope 1 and 2 targets (expressed in absolute or intensity terms).

-Therefore, when companies set multiple targets for scope 3 targets, the method treats these targets differently, based on the following principles:
+Therefore, when companies set multiple targets for Scope 3, the method treats these targets differently, based on the following principles: